I’m happy to announce the availability of MidnightBSD 3.2 for amd64 and i386.

-This release included updates to third-party libraries, bug fixes from the 3.0 release, and a new third-party package option: Ravenports Universal Package System.
+This release included updates to third-party libraries, bug fixes from the 3.1 release, and security updates.

 Install git if you don’t have it already